 - If you’re asking for three colors, selecting two might meet your budget.

-- Did you request stamping?
+- Did you request stamped concrete?
 Try asking for hand texture pricing.

-- Try choosing a medium broadcast of chips rather than a full broadcast.
+- Try choosing a medium broadcast of chips rather than a full broadcast in epoxy floor coatings.